open-telemetry/opentelemetry-specification/specification/api-propagators.md

 - the carrier of propagation fields, such as an HTTP request.
 - the key of the field.

 The Get function is responsible for handling case sensitivity.
 If the getter is intended to work with a HTTP request object, the getter MUST be case insensitive.
-To improve compatibility with other text-based protocols, text format implemenations MUST ensure to always use the canonical casing for their attributes.
+To improve compatibility with other text-based protocols, text `Format` implementions MUST ensure to always use the canonical casing for their attributes.
 NOTE: Cannonical casing for HTTP headers is usually title case (e.g. `Content-Type` instead of `content-type`).

+## Composite Propagator

+Implementations MUST offer a facility to group multiple `Propagator`s from different cross-cutting concerns in order to leverage them as a single entity.

+The resulting composite `Propagator` will invoke the `Propagators` in the order they were specified.

+Each composite `Propagator` will be bound to a specific `Format`, such as `HttpTextFormat`, as different `Format`s will likely operate on different data types.
+There MUST be functions to accomplish the following operations.

+- Create a composite propagator
+- Extract from a composite propagator
+- Inject into a composite propagator

+### Create a Composite Propagator

+Required arguments:

+- A list of `Propagator`s.

+Returns a new composite `Propagator` with the specified `Propagator`s.

+### Extract

+Required arguments:

+- A `Context`.
+- The carrier that holds propagation fields.
+- The instance of `Getter` invoked for each propagation key to get.

+### Inject

+Required arguments:

+- A `Context`.
+- The carrier that holds propagation fields.
+- The `Setter` invoked for each propagation key to add or remove.

+## Global Propagators

+Implementations MAY provide global `Propagator`s for each supported `Format`.

+If offered, the global `Propagator`s should default to a composite `Propagator` containing W3C Trace Context and Correlation Context `Propagator`s, in order to provide propagation even in the presence of no-op OpenTelemetry implementations.

+### Get Global Propagator

+This method MUST exist for each supported `Format`.

+Returns a global `Propagator`.
+This usually will be composite instance.

+### Set Global Propagator

+This method MUST exist for each supported `Format`.

+Sets the global `Propagator` instance.

+Required parameters:

+- A `Propagator`.
+This usually will be a composite instance.